Sife-ops/dmenu_bw/README.md

 ### editCmd
 Editing vault items with yad is not yet supported.
-Vault items can be edited by passing the JSON file for your bitwarden vault item to your editor command.
+Vault items can be edited by passing the JSON file for your Bitwarden vault item to your editor command.

 e.g. edit items with st and nvim